Back to Blog

 Managing Healthcare Costs When Caring for a Loved One

-In this blog, we’ll break down the real scope of managing healthcare expenses, offer practical Caregiver financial tips, and show how platforms like Caily can help you stay organized and in control.
+In this blog, we'll break down the real scope of managing healthcare expenses and offer practical financial tips to help caregivers stay organized and in control.

 Understanding Healthcare Costs in Caregiving

-When we think about the pressures of caregiving, emotional strain is usually the first thing that comes to mind.
-And that makes sense; it’s often heavy, yet invisible work.
-However, what’s frequently overlooked is the financial toll.
+When we think about the pressures of caregiving, emotional strain is usually the first thing that comes to mind — and that makes sense.
+But what's frequently overlooked is the financial toll.
 Taking the time to truly understand the full range of healthcare costs is the first crucial step toward staying ahead of any financial burdens.

 Direct Medical Costs

-AARP estimates that family Caregivers spend an average of 26% of their income, about $7,242 annually, on caregiving activities.
+According to AARP research, family caregivers spend an average of 26% of their income — about $7,242 annually — on caregiving activities.
 Some of the largest expenses include:

 Indirect Costs

 The financial impact of caregiving often extends beyond medical bills.
-These costs can go unconsidered, but will slowly pile up and add an extra layer of financial and emotional burden.
+These costs can go unconsidered but slowly pile up and add an extra layer of financial and emotional burden.
 Common examples include:

-- Lost income from reducing work hours, taking unpaid time off, or leaving a job entirely to provide full-time care.
+• Lost income from reducing work hours, taking unpaid time off, or leaving a job entirely.
 This not only affects current cash flow but also has long-term consequences, such as reduced retirement savings and fewer opportunities for career advancement.

-- Travel expenses associated with transporting a loved one to and from medical appointments, therapy sessions, or specialist consultations.
-Gas, parking fees, and vehicle upkeep can add up quickly.
+• Travel expenses associated with transporting a loved one to medical appointments, therapy sessions, or specialist consultations.
+Gas, parking fees, and vehicle upkeep add up quickly.

-- Meals and incidental care-related expenses, such as paying for lunch while waiting for your loved one’s appointment or purchasing replacement products when they run out, also contribute to the bill.
+• Meals and incidental expenses, such as paying for lunch while waiting during appointments or purchasing replacement products when they run out.

 Long-Term Care Considerations

 Many families are unprepared for the cost of assisted living, in-home aides, or skilled nursing care.
 Hospital costs typically get highlighted as a major expense, but they may only be the beginning.
-Long-term care can range from $4,000 to over $10,000 per month, depending on the location and level of care required.
+Depending on location and level of care required, long-term care can range from roughly $5,500 per month for assisted living to over $10,000 per month for skilled nursing care, according to Genworth's Cost of Care Survey.

 Budgeting Tips for Family Caregivers